HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/collabsphere21/nodered_contacts/worldmap.md

 You can test the map at http://localhost:1880/worldmap, the default endpoint on Node-RED for the world map node.

-The full flows created so far should look like this:
+The full flows should look like this:
 ![Full Flow](../images/nodered_contacts/full_flow.png)